hotdogee/django-blast/sphinx_doc/usability.md

 - If you want a great site you have to test, from the beginning.
 After working on the site for a few weeks you can't see it freshly anymore, you know too much.
 Watch other people try to use it.
 - Testing one user early in the project is better than testing 50 near the end.

-Tests can be elaborate and expensive in testing labs behind one-way mirrors followed by scientific and statistical reports one week later, or much simple in an inexpensive DYI fashion.
+Tests can be elaborate and expensive in testing labs behind one-way mirrors followed by scientific and statistical reports one week later, or much simple in an inexpensive DIY fashion.

 One way is to do usability testing one morning a month.
 Two or three participants.
 Debrief over lunch and decide what to fix before the next round of testing.